Agriculture in Bahrain

+Land Distribution

 Bahrain's cultivated area had been reduced from 6,000 hectare before independence to 1,500 hectare.
 The cultivated land consists of about 10,000 plots ranging in size from a few square meters to 4 hectare.
 These plots are distributed among approximately 800 owners.
 A minority of large owners, including individuals and institutions, are absentee landlords who control about 60 percent of all cultivable land.
 The ruling Al Khalifa own the greatest number of plots, including the largest and most productive ones, although public information pertaining to the distribution of ownership among family members was not available as of 1994.
 Absentee owners rent their plots to farmers, generally on the basis of three-year contracts.
 There are approximately 2,400 farmers, 70 percent of whom do not own the land they cultivate.

+Vice-versa

 The small size of most plots and the maldistribution of ownership has tended to discourage private investment in agriculture.
 In addition, the number of skilled farmworkers progressively declined after 1975 because an increasing number of villagers obtained high-paying, non-agricultural jobs.
 Despite these impediments, official government policy since 1980 has aimed at expanding domestic production of crops through such programs as free distribution of seeds, technical assistance in adopting new and more efficient irrigation technologies, and low interest credit.
 Although these programs have contributed to significant increases in the production of eggs, milk, and vegetables, the circumscribed extent of Bahrain's cultivable area limits the island's potential productive capacity.
 Consequently, agricultural imports remain a permanent aspect of the country's international trade.
 In 1993 the main food imports included fruits, vegetables, meat, live animals, cereals, and dairy products.